 All of the same things that put the standard Galaxy S10 on this list apply to the S10e, except the S10e is even less expensive and a great choice for those who want a smaller phone, too.
 You're getting good specs, the same software, and a consistent camera experience that's only let down is low-light scenes.
 You also don't lose the 3.5 mm headphone jack in this smaller frame.

 Samsung's hardware is still great, even scaled down to a smaller size, and the same goes for the high-quality display.
 And with so many phones focusing on a "bigger is better" mentality, it's good to still have the S10e here to provide a great compact option, even though it is a year old.

 If you have a budget that keeps you away from the highest-end phones, you can't go wrong with our top pick the OnePlus 7 Pro.
-It has a great well-rounded overall experience of features and capabilities that's worthy of a higher price but comes in for much less.
-The amount of specs and quality materials you get for this money is immense — and it's still an amazing deal even if you get the top-spec model.
+It has a great well-rounded, overall experience of features and capabilities that's worthy of a higher price but comes in for much less.
+The amount of specs and quality materials you get for the price is immense — and it's still an amazing deal even if you get the top-spec model.

 This is a proper flagship phone — it just isn't priced like one.